 Just enter the keyword and you will see how many people all around the globe search for that keyword.

 Again, Google Keyword Planner does not provide you an exact figure.
 Instead, it gives you a (monthly) range using which you can very easily reach to your conclusion.
+There is a very good google keyword planner alternative that provides you with a lot more information but it is something you pay a little bit for.

 The details of How the Google Keyword Planner Tool is used requires its own spot as the topic is a bit lengthy.
 So I will be writing the guide soon on this blog.